zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 - It only supports basic types like `int` or `guid`
 - The list of `ids` is limited due to SQL limitations
-- It doesn't support surrogate key (more than one key) or other complex scenarios
+- It doesn't support composite key (more than one key) or other complex scenarios

 The `WhereBulkContains` method lets you filter a query by including all entities from the list.
 It doesn't have any of the `Contains` method limitations.